tailwindlabs/tailwindcss/docs/source/docs/what-is-tailwind.blade.md

 Every Tailwind utility also comes in responsive flavors, making it extremely easy to build responsive interfaces without ever leaving your HTML.

-Tailwind uses an intuitive `{breakpoint}:` prefix that makes it easy to notice responsive classes in your markup while keeping the original class name recognizable and in tact.
+Tailwind uses an intuitive `{screen}:` prefix that makes it easy to notice responsive classes in your markup while keeping the original class name recognizable and in tact.

 @component('_partials.responsive-code-sample')
 @slot('none')